briandrum/codes.forchagrin.com/_chapters/chapter-126-municipal-income-tax.md

 impose net income taxes.

-12. _(l)_ Parsonage allowance, to the extent of the rental allowance or rental value or a house provided as a part of an ordained minister’s compensation.
+12. _(l)_ Parsonage allowance, to the extent of the rental allowance or rental value or a house provided as a part of an ordained minister's compensation.
 The ordained minister must be duly ordained, commissioned, or licensed by a religious body constituting a church or church denomination, and must have authority to perform all sacraments of the church.